garycome/fuseclick-doc/en/0303-SmartLimitation.md

 ## Choosing Entities
 You can set multiple rules in the Smart Limitation feature.
 Each rule represent a turning strategy for one or many offers and affiliates.
 If there are only offers selected and no affiliates, the rule will apply to all campaigns that belong to these offers.
-Similarly, only selecting affiliates menas  the rule will apply to all campaigns of these affiliates.
+Similarly, only selecting affiliates means the rule will apply to all campaigns of the affiliates.

-## Automation for Campaigns Performance Turning
+## Automation for Campaigns Performance Tuning
-Two thresholds can be set in a rule, one for clicks and the other for conversions or CR.
-In a certain peroid(daily/weekly/two weeks/overall), when the traffic exceeds the click theshold, and the conversions(CR) is still less than the other threshold, then the campaign will be paused.
+Two thresholds can be set in one rule, one is for clicks and the another one is for conversions or CR.
+In a certain peroid(daily/weekly/two weeks/overall), once the traffic exceeds the click theshold and the conversions(CR) is still less(lower) than the other threshold, then the campaign will be paused.
-Setting the first threshold for clicks will ensure that the sample size is statistically significant enough to avoid accidentally pausing the campaign.
+Keeping one appropriate threshold for clicks will ensure that the samples is enough to avoid accidentally pausing the campaign.

-## Automation for Sub-Affiliates Performance Turning
+## Automation for Sub-Affiliates Performance Tuning
 For those affiliates who have many sub-affiliates, pausing their campaign means blocking all traffic for all sub-affiliates.
-However, this is not the most profitable way for turning ROI.
+However, this is not a profitable way for tuning ROI.
 We need to analyze the performance of each sub-affiliate and then only block those sub-affiliates with poor performance.
-The operations team only needs to set the rule action as a sub-affiliate, which is "Blocking Sub-Affiliate form the Campaign".
-The system will do all the analysts and blocking works automatically.
+The operation team only needs to set the rule action to a sub-affiliate, which is "Blocking Sub-Affiliate from the Campaign".
+The system will do all the analyst and blocking work automatically.
 ![smart_limitation_sub_affiliate_rule](../image/smart_limitation_sub_affiliate_rule.png)

 The other feature "Parameter Targeting" in FuseClick can be used to set the whitelist of sub-affiliate, which means only the traffic from the whitelisted sub-affiliates can be accepted.